-- (1) The committee shall make public announcement of a meeting on nominations at least three business days in advance of the meeting unless the chairman of the committee, in consultation with the ranking member, determines that there is good cause to begin such meeting at an earlier date. - (e) Procedure.--Insofar as possible, proceedings of the committee will be conducted without resort to the formalities of parliamentary procedure and with due regard for the views of all members.
+(e) Procedure.-Insofar as possible, proceedings of the committee will be conducted without resort to the formalities of parliamentary procedure and with due regard for the views of all members.
 Issues of procedure which may arise from time to time shall be resolved by decision of the chairman, in consultation with the ranking member.
-The chairman, in consultation with the ranking member, may also propose special procedures to govern the consideration of particular matters by the committee. - (f) Closed Sessions.--Each meeting of the Committee on Foreign Relations, or any subcommittee thereof, including meetings to conduct hearings, shall be open to the public, except that a meeting or series of meetings by the committee or a subcommittee on the same subject for a period of no more than 14 calendar days may be closed to the public on a motion made and seconded to go into closed session to discuss only whether the matters enumerated in paragraphs (1) through (6) would require the meeting to be closed followed immediately by a record vote in open session by a majority of the members of the committee or subcommittee when it is determined that the matters to be discussed or the testimony to be taken at such meeting or meetings- - (1) will disclose matters necessary to be kept secret in the interests of national defense or the confidential conduct of the foreign relations of the United States; - (2) will relate solely to matters of committee staff personnel or internal staff management or procedure; - (3) will tend to charge an individual with crime or misconduct; to disgrace or injure the professional standing of an individual, or otherwise to expose an individual to public contempt or obloquy, or will represent a clearly unwarranted invasion of the privacy of an individual; - (4) will disclose the identity of any informer or law enforcement agent or will disclose any information relating to the investigation or prosecution of a criminal offense that is required to be kept secret in the interests of effective law enforcement; - (5) will disclose information relating to the trade secrets or financial or commercial information pertaining specifically to a given person if-- - (A) an Act of Congress requires the information to be kept confidential by government officers and employees; or - (B) the information has been obtained by the government on a confidential basis, other than through an application by such person for a specific government financial or other benefit, and is required to be kept secret in order to prevent undue injury to the competitive position of such person, or - (6) may divulge matters required to be kept confidential under other provisions of law or government regulations.
-A closed meeting may be opened by a majority vote of the committee. - (g) Staff Attendance.--A member of the committee may have one member of his or her personal staff, for whom that member assumes personal responsibility, accompany and be seated nearby at committee meetings.
+The chairman, in consultation with the ranking member, may also propose special procedures to govern the consideration of particular matters by the committee.

+(f) Closed Sessions.-Each meeting and hearing of the Committee on Foreign Relations, or any subcommittee thereof shall be open to the public, except that a meeting or hearing or series of meetings or hearings by the committee or a subcommittee on the same subject for a period of no more than 14 calendar days may be closed to the public on a motion made and seconded to go into closed session to discuss only whether the matters enumerated in paragraphs (1) through (6) would require the meeting or hearing to be closed followed immediately by a record vote in open session by a majority of the members of the committee or subcommittee when it is determined that the matters to be discussed or the testimony to be taken at such meeting or hearing or series of meetings or hearings-

+(1) will disclose matters necessary to be kept secret in the interests of national defense or the confidential conduct of the foreign relations of the United States;

+(2) will relate solely to matters of committee staff personnel or internal staff management or procedure;

+(3) will tend to charge an individual with crime or misconduct; to disgrace or injure the professional standing of an individual, or otherwise to expose an individual to public contempt or obloquy, or will represent a clearly unwarranted invasion of the privacy of an individual;

+(4) will disclose the identity of any informer or law enforcement agent or will disclose any information relating to the investigation or prosecution of a criminal offense that is required to be kept secret in the interests of effective law enforcement;

+(5) will disclose information relating to the trade secrets or financial or commercial information pertaining specifically to a given person if-

+(A) an Act of Congress requires the information to be kept confidential by government officers and employees; or

+(B) the information has been obtained by the government on a confidential basis, other than through an application by such person for a specific government financial or other benefit, and is required to be kept secret in order to prevent undue injury to the competitive position of such person, or

+(6) may divulge matters required to be kept confidential under other provisions of law or government regulations.

+A closed meeting or hearing may be opened by a majority vote of the committee.

+(g) Staff Attendance.-A member of the committee may have one member of his or her personal staff, for whom that member assumes personal responsibility, accompany and be seated nearby at committee meetings and hearings.
 The chairman or ranking member may authorize the attendance and seating of such a staff member at committee meetings and hearings where the member of the committee is not present.

-Each member of the committee may designate members of his or her personal staff, for whom that member assumes personal responsibility, who holds, at minimum, a top secret security clearance, for the purpose of their eligibility to attend closed sessions of the committee, subject to the same conditions set forth for committee staff under Rules 12, 13, and 14.
+Each member of the committee may designate members of his or her personal staff for whom that member assumes personal responsibility, who holds, at a minimum, a top secret security clearance, for the purpose of their eligibility to attend closed sessions of the committee, subject to the same conditions set forth for committee staff under Rules 12, 13, and 14.